-A garbage disposal is an excellent kitchen helper, but improper care can turn your disposal into a smelly and dangerous appliance.
-Learn how to carefully operate a garbage disposal and ways to improve its performance and lifespan.
+Your garbage disposal is an invaluable tool in the kitchen, but improper care can lead to foul smells and dangerous malfunctions.
+It is important to understand how to properly operate and maintain your garbage disposal to improve its performance and lifespan.

 Just as you need exercise to keep your body healthy, your garbage disposal needs exercise too.
 Run the disposal at least every other day to keep the blades from rusting.
 Even if you don’t have any leftover food scraps to grind up, pouring some cold water while running the appliance should do the trick.
 This also allows any caked-on food gunk to be dislodged from the blades, washing it out and preventing a foul-smelling odor.

 Avoid Putting These Foods Down the Drain